 - Wilting is also a sign of excessive sun exposure.

 Tulip petals may drop prematurely if no shade is provided during the hottest part of the day.
-Additionally, tulips sometimes wilt if they are exposed to too much direct sunlight.
+Additionally, tulips sometimes wilt if they are exposed to too much direct sunlight, and their leaves will brown without enough water.
 If you see any of these signs, consider giving your tulips afternoon shade to remedy the problem.

 How Much Sun Do Tulips Require?